 Corporate control: Three companies–Monsanto, DuPont, and Syngenta–control over 53% of the global seed market .
 As the market continues to consolidate, biotech companies exercise strict patent laws, suing farmers for patent infringement if their fields are contaminated with genetically engineered seed.
 Biotechnology corporations, Big Ag, and processed food companies also spend millions of dollars on anti-GMO labeling campaigns to keep consumers in the dark about the food we eat .

 Health risks: GMOs are not yet proven safe for human consumption.
 Many studies claiming the safety of GE-foods are industry-funded and only last for 90 days .
 In order to prove that GMO foods are safe, more independent, long-term testing is necessary.

-More and more foods and products are being genetically engineered or contain genetically engineered ingredients.
-Here are eight of the most common to look out for.
-If a product contains these ingredients and is not labeled non-GMO Verified or Organic Certified, there’s a good chance it contains GMOs:
+More and more foods are being genetically engineered or contain genetically engineered ingredients.
+Here are eight of the most common and commercially available GMO crops to look out for.
+If a product contains these ingredients and is not labeled as USDA-certified organic or Non-GMO Project Verified, it is likely genetically modified: